Mruruc/OOP/README.md

-This repository purpose is for education,
-Who are wants to learn about java programing language.
+This repository purpose is shows that what i know about OOP, in java programing language.
 Part by part OOP in java and aplications. interview questions on the relevant topic.